– Satyakam Ray

 Several master Bengali fishermen from the nearby Cuttack town were called to deal with the issue.
 They came with their massive fishnets, which would cover the entire pond!
 Along with local tribal laborers, the crafty fishermen carefully netted the fish in the pond.
-After a thorough search, they found their dream catch in the middle of the pond.
+After a thorough search, they found their dream catch in the pond.
 The monster fish was of remarkable sight.
 It weighed around 2-3 quintals.
 Of course, a large crowd had gathered around the pond to witness the incident.
 Maa was a part of the crowd.

 The fish belonged to the sea.
 Because nobody could recognize such a fish present in the river, during the floods, the fish might have escaped from the Bay of Bengal to the river Baitarani.
 As the floodwater entered Anandapur town, the fish found a comfortable home in the form of a pond and delicious meals with small fish!

 A sort of party happened in Anandapur town.
 The group decided to kill the monster fish.
 It was still entrapped in the nets.
 Around 7-8 persons used axes to tear the monster fish’s flesh into small pieces.
 The group divided the fish among themselves and the curious onlookers.
 Everyone in the close by got their fair share of fish.
 According to Maa, the fish tasted good but a tad oily.
 No wonder the prehistoric monster belonged to the sea!

 Sadly, I found no photographic evidence or videos to make my case strong regarding credibility.
 The story belongs to the era of the 1980s, and smartphones entered our lives just a few years ago.

 Prehistoric large fishes exist in various corners of the water world unidentified by science until now.
 The fish found in Anandapur that day may be one of them.
 It was a lifelong worth experience to see the fish in the flesh for the residents of Anandapur.